Descriptive power and predictive limits of a discrete Hasimoto--DNLS model of protein backbone structure: Introduction

-This distinction is sharpened by recent advances in deep learning.
-AlphaFold~2~\cite{jumper2021highly} and AlphaFold~3~\cite{abramson2024accurate} solve the prediction problem by predicting a full rigid-body frame (rotation and translation) for every residue, effectively retaining all orientational degrees of freedom.
-Even single-sequence methods like ESMFold~\cite{rives2021biological, lin2023evolutionary}, driven by protein language models, achieve competitive accuracy by mapping the sequence into a high-dimensional embedding space that captures non-local structural and dynamic context~\cite{wang2025sequence} implicitly.
+The same lesson emerges most clearly from recent deep-learning methods.
+AlphaFold~2~\cite{jumper2021highly} and AlphaFold~3~\cite{abramson2024accurate} address the prediction problem by inferring a full rigid-body frame (rotation and translation) for every residue, effectively retaining all orientational degrees of freedom.
+Even single-sequence methods like ESMFold~\cite{rives2021biological, lin2023evolutionary}, driven by protein language models, achieve competitive accuracy by implicitly mapping the sequence into a high-dimensional embedding space that captures non-local structural and dynamic context~\cite{wang2025sequence}.
 By integrating evolutionary covariance or contextual embeddings, these methods explicitly reconstruct the global information defining the native fold.
-In contrast, the Hasimoto transform projects the backbone geometry onto a single complex scalar field $\psi$, compressing the full coordinate frame into local curvature and torsion.
-The critical unresolved issue is whether this scalar projection retains sufficient information to determine the three-dimensional structure, or whether the reduction to a local effective potential fundamentally strips away the non-local and chiral information required for folding.
+In contrast, the Hasimoto transform expresses the backbone geometry as a single complex scalar field $\psi$, after which the modeling step reduces the dynamics to a local effective potential.
+The critical unresolved issue is whether this local real-potential reduction retains sufficient information to determine the three-dimensional structure, or whether it strips away the non-local and chiral information required for folding.